The relative hermitian duality functor: Applications: relative regular holonomic distributions

 \begin{proof} Regarding $u$ as a distribution solution of the coherent $\shd_{\XS}$-module $\shd_{\XS}\otimes_{\DXS}\DXS u$, we have $WF_A(u)\subset \Lambda\times T^*S$.
 On the other hand, since $u$ satisfies $\partial_{\ov{s}}u=0$, it follows that $WF_A(u)\subset \Lambda\times S$. \end{proof}

-\begin{remark} We do not know whether the converse inclusion holds true.
-In order to prove it, one should develop a relative variant of the microlocal techniques used in \cite{A} which is out of the scope of this work. \end{remark}
+In order to prove the converse inclusion in Proposition \ref{WFA}, one should develop a relative variant of the microlocal techniques used in \cite{A} which is out of the scope of this work.